How to Handle More Than 1048576 Rows in Excel

 Working in Microsoft Excel means dealing with various sets of data.
 But what happens when you need to handle more than 1,048,576 rows of data?
 For most users, the standard Excel sheet only allows up to this number of rows.
 However, there are various ways to work around this limitation using Excel’s built-in features and other external tools.
 In this blog post, we’ll take a look at some of the methods that you can use to handle more than 1,048,576 rows of data in Excel.

 Power Query is a feature in Excel that allows you to create queries and extract data from various sources.
-With Power Query, you can import and transform data from external sources and have the data load directly into Excel.
+With Power Query, you can import and transform data from external sources, and because the query engine processes rows in the background rather than on the worksheet, it is not bound by the 1,048,576-row worksheet limit.
+If you are new to the tool, our Power Query beginner’s guide walks through the basics.
 To handle more than 1048576 rows in Excel:

 Open a new Excel workbook.
 Under the Power Query tab, click on the “From Other Sources” dropdown arrow, and select “From SQL Server”.